uyalcin/chatgpt_assistant/README.md

 python chatgpt.py
 ````

-You should hear a "Hello, I am <Bot name>" and you can ask questions to your new chat GPT assistant.
+You should hear a "Hello, I am <Bot name>" then you can ask questions to your new chat GPT assistant.
 Don't forget to say the AI's name every time you talk to him.

 ## Execute the script on Raspberry PI startup

 If you don't want to execute the script manually, you can choose to execute the script on your Raspberry PI startup.

-The method used here is to use systemd services.
+Here we use systemd services.

 Copy the chatgpt.service file from this repo to the following path :